rushabhjhaveri/Notes/Technology/AWS/Certified_Solutions_Architect_Associate/EC2.md

 Changes to Security Groups take effect immediately

-Can have any number of EC2 instancesz within a security group
+Can have any number of EC2 instances within a security group

 Can have multiple security groups attached to EC2 instances